 Damage to the Cultural Heritage

-A lot of important places like national library and national museum were destroyed as a result of this war and damaged the cultural heritage of Iraq very badly.
+A lot of important places like the national library and national museum were destroyed as a result of this war and damaged the cultural heritage of Iraq very badly.

 Poverty and Unemployment

 Due to this war, the HDI showed a very low position.
 The employment rate decreased very fast.
-It was estimated that unemployment level reached to 60%.
+It was estimated that unemployment level reached 60%.
 This automatically gave rise to poverty.

 Proliferation of Diseases

 Apart from losing lives, they are proliferating a lot a disease from the use of poisonous gasses and harmful weapons.
 It affected the psychological state of many minds.
 There appeared anxiety, fear, nervous disorders, birth defects, water born diseases, depression etc, which were difficult to handle in such a state of turmoil.